calvinwyoung/org-autolist/README.md

 ## Usage

-When editing lists with org-autolist-mode enabled, pressing the "Return" key will insert a new list item automatically.
+When editing lists, pressing the "Return" key will insert a new list item automatically.
 This works for both bullet points and checkboxes, so there's no need to think about which key combination to use (i.e., `M-<return>` vs. `M-S-<return>`).
 Additionally, pressing "Backspace" at the beginning of a list item deletes the bullet point (or checkbox), and moves the cursor to the end of the previous line.

 The easiest way to illustrate this functionality is with a few examples.
 Here, we'll use the `|` character to indicate the cursor position.